Collective agreement: United Kingdom

 At common law, Ford v A.U.E.F.
 [1969], the courts once held that collective agreements were not binding.
 Then, the Industrial Relations Act 1971, introduced by Robert Carr (Employment Minister in Edward Heath's cabinet), provided that collective agreements were binding unless a written contract clause declared otherwise.
 After the demise of the Heath government, the law was reversed to reflect the tradition in British industrial relations policy of legal abstentionism from workplace disputes.

-The law is now contained in the Trade Union and Labour Relations (Consolidation) Act 1992 s.179, whereby In the United Kingdom, collective agreements are conclusively deemed to be not legally binding.
+The law is now contained in the Trade Union and Labour Relations (Consolidation) Act 1992 s.179, whereby in the United Kingdom collective agreements are conclusively deemed to be not legally binding.
 This presumption may be rebutted when the agreement is in writing and contains an explicit provision asserting that it should be legally enforceable.

 Although the collective agreement itself is not enforceable, many of the terms negotiated will relate to pay, conditions, holidays, pensions and so on.
 These terms will be incorporated into an employee's contract of employment (whether or not the employee is a union member); and the contract of employment is, of course, enforceable.
 If the new terms are unacceptable to any individuals, they can object to his employer; but if the majority of workers have acquiesced, the company will be able to sack the complainants, normally with impunity.

 The British law reflects the historic adversarial nature of UK industrial relations.
 Also, there is a background fear by employees that if their trade union sued for breach of a collective agreement, the union could become bankrupt, leaving employees without representation in collective bargaining.
 This unfortunate situation may be slowly changing, partly through EU influences.
 Japanese and Chinese firms that have UK factories (particularly in the motor industry) try to imbue their workers with the company ethic.
 This approach has been adopted by indigenous UK firms such as Tesco.

 United States

-The United States recognizes collective bargaining agreements.
+In the United States, collective bargaining agreements are recognised.